kdhillondev/Capstone/README.md

 ## About the project

-When you receive an email, in a lot of cases, the email only has some general information, and a link to an external website with the actual information you need.
-This adds an extra step that you end up needing to take to get the information that you need.
-Using AMP enhanced emails, we can remove that extra step, instead of having to click through to another site, you simply see the most up to date information in the email.
+When you receive an email, in a lot of cases, the email only has some general information and a link to an external website with the actual information you need. this adds an extra step to get the information you need.
+Using AMP enhanced emails, we can remove that extra step.
+Instead of having to click through to another site, you simply see the most up to date information in the email.

-Our project has been to create AMP enhanced emails that can be used to help educate consumers, and other companies that rely heavily on notification emails about the potential of AMP, and how it can make the users inbox be more productive.
+Our project has been to create AMP enhanced emails that can be used to help educate consumers and other companies that rely heavily on notification emails about the potential of AMP and how it can make the users inbox be more productive.

 ### What is AMP?